 Community coalitions can be an effective way to engage diverse stakeholders in achieving common goals.
 Establishing such coalitions to address problems in care transitions is likely to be an essential tool for ensuring that such transitions become routinely good.
 Shortcomings in transitions today reflect larger, systemic problems that can best be addressed by community organizations working together.
 Indeed, no single organization will be able to resolve the broader issues, or work on its own to improve care transitions.
 It will truly take a village to make transitions safe, effective, and routine.

 Many organizations around the country are looking to build coalitions that focus on care transitions.
 For many, similar experiences building community connections will enable them to establish and lead such coalitions.
 But many others will need guidance and support for learning the basics of coalition building, and for understanding issues specific to care transitions.

-The Center for Eldercare and Advanced Illness has just posted a workbook, “It Takes a Village,” that offers community leaders ideas and pointers for how to get started – and how to get going.
-It can be read in its entirety on the MediCaring.org website at: http://medicaring.org/it-takes-a-village/
+The Center for Eldercare and Advanced Illness posted a workbook, “It Takes a Village,” that offers community leaders ideas and pointers for how to get started – and how to get going.
+It can be read in its entirety on the MediCaring.org website at: https://medicaring.org/action-guides/get-started